okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 okchaincli query account

-// you should have delegations after you bond okt okchaincli query staking delegaator <delegatorAddress>
+// you should have delegations after you bond okt okchaincli query staking delegator <delegatorAddress>

 // this returns your tx if it has been included
 // use the tx hash that was displayed when you created the tx